Have You Heard About One Can A Week?

 Freeze-Dried Food Storage

-Pros: You can eat freeze-dried fruits and vegetables right out of the can
+Pros: You can eat most freeze-dried fruits and vegetables right out of the can.

 Dehydrated Food Storage

 Dehydrated food has been around for years.
-Dehydrated food does not store as long as freeze-dried, but who cares if you are going to use it within 5-8 years, depending on the shelf life.
+Dehydrated food does not store as long as freeze-dried, but who cares if you are going to use it within 5-8 years.
+As with freeze-dried foods, the various products will have a different shelf life.
 I buy dehydrated potato slices, they are awesome!
 Dehydrated Foods by Linda

 One Case At A Time

 We’ve been talking about building up your storage inventory by buying one can at a time.
 If it fits your budget and you have adequate space, consider buying your canned goods by the case.
 Most grocery stores will have case lot sales at least once a year.
 It seems they often have these sales in the fall of the year.

 I may have told you this story before about a woman I know who buys several cases of food at case lot sales with the plan that she’ll eat from those cases for as long as a year if a disaster hits her neighborhood.
 She is a single elderly woman who knows the need to be prepared.
 She prefers fresh food, but realizes that fresh foods may not be available when disasters strike.

 Before the end of the year, and before the food expires, she donates all of it to the food bank and then starts over.
 If that doesn’t give you chills I don’t know what would.
 She is amazing, I LOVE her preparedness and giving attitude.

 52 Weeks: One Can At A Time